rfitak/Camel_Genomics/window_diversity.md

 write.table(WC.PBS, file = "WC.PBS.100kb.tsv", quote = F, sep = "\t", row.names = F)
 ```

 YES!!!!!!
-We now have files ontaining the regions under selection!!!!
+We now have files containing the regions under selection!!!!
 The following commands can find the genes in these regions.
 ```bash
 # Drom